Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 Troup County Courthouse

-If your Boating Under the Influence arrest occurred on the Heard County side of West Point Lake, then your West Point BUI will begin either in Heard County Probate Court or Heard County Superior Court.
+If your Boating Under the Influence arrest occurred on the Heard County side of West Point Lake, your West Point BUI will begin either in Heard County Probate Court or Heard County Superior Court.

 Lake Jackson BUI

-Lake Jackson is interesting in that three counties have their borders run through the middle of the lake, making it difficult to prove “venue,” meaning what county did the offense occur in, and that is an element of an offense that the prosecution must prove beyond a reasonable doubt.
+Lake Jackson is interesting in that three counties have their borders run through the middle of the lake, making it difficult to prove “venue,” meaning what county the offense occurred in, and that is an element of an offense that the prosecution must prove beyond a reasonable doubt.
 Whether your Lake Jackson Boating Under the Influence case is in Newton, Butts, or Jasper County, call our Lake Jackson BUI lawyers to discuss your Lake Jackson BUI.

 Lake Burton BUI

 Lake Burton is entirely located in Rabun County, Georgia.
 If you have been charged with a BUI on Lake Burton, your Rabun County Boating Under the Influence charge will be prosecuted in Rabun County Probate Court or Rabun County Superior Court.
-The Rabun County Clerk of Court is located in the city of Clayton at 25 Courthouse Square #105, Clayton, GA 30525.
+The Rabun County Clerk of Court is located in Clayton at 25 Courthouse Square #105, Clayton, GA 30525.
 Call our Lake Burton, Rabun County BUI lawyers today to discuss your Lake Burton Boating Under the Influence charges.